Handling a complaint Sexual harassment

 • reporting sexual harassment is as easy as possible

-• the person who's experienced it or witnessed it feels safe and protected
+• the person making the complaint feels safe and protected

 • you offer the person mental health support, for example through an employee assistance programme (EAP) if you have one

-• you talk to them privately and allow plenty of time
+• you talk to them privately and do not rush them

 • the person investigating the complaint is impartial and trained for the role